apache/causeway-site/content/components/objectstores/jdo/managed-1-to-m-relationships.md

 The error in that case was that the same object was contained in the parents collection.
 This of course should not happen for a `TreeSet`.
 However, JDO/DataNucleus replaces the `TreeSet` with its own implementation, and (either by design or otherwise) this does not enforce `Set` semantics.
 >
 The upshot is that you should NEVER programmatically add the child object to the parent's collection if using JDO Objectstore.

+### Add to the Parent, not the Child

+One further hint: when having a bidirectional 1-n relationship that must be automatically managed by DataNucleus, it's preferred to "add" to the parent's child collection, than set the parent on the child.

+If you don't do this then you may (as of Isis 1.4.1) hit an NullPointerException.
+This may be a bug in DN, we are not completely sure, but the above idiom seems to fix the issue.
+For more information, see [this thread](http://isis.markmail.org/thread/ipu2lzqqikqdglox) on the Isis users mailing list, including this [message](http://markmail.org/message/hblptpw675mlw723) with the above recommendation.